Our Coaches and Project Leaders

 Stuart’s client list includes major utilities, large non-profit organizations, start-up companies, family businesses, government agencies, and universities.

 Stuart has served in both administrative leadership roles and faculty roles at universities teaching courses in leadership, human resource management, and organizational development.
-Currently, he is an administrative leader and faculty member at the University of New Haven.
+Currently, he is Associate Provost and Interim Dean of the College of Arts & Sciences at the University of New Haven.
 Before joining UNH, Stuart held full-time faculty appointments at DePaul University’s College of Commerce.
 In addition, to presenting his ideas and research on workplace issues such as job stress, work satisfaction, employee surveys, change management, and leadership development at a wide variety of companies and conferences, he has published in such journals as the Academy of Management Executives, Academy of Management Perspectives, Organizational Research Methods, the Journal of Applied Social Psychology, and the Journal of Business and Psychology.
 Stuart received his B.A. from American University and his MA and Ph.D. in Industrial/Organizational Psychology from DePaul University.

 Life and Career Coach